zelanko/sql-docs.fr-fr/docs/advanced-analytics/tutorials/demo-data-airlinedemo-in-sql.md

 ---
-title: Jeu de données de démonstration arrivée compagnies aériennes et le délai pour les didacticiels de SQL Server Python et R | Microsoft Docs
+title: Jeu de données de démonstration de flight compagnies aériennes pour les didacticiels SQL Server Python et R - SQL Server Machine Learning
 Description: Create a database containing the Airline dataset from R and Python.
 This dataset is used in exercises showing how to wrap R language or Python code in a SQL Server stored procedure. ms.prod: sql ms.technology: machine-learning